-The Board of Directors of the Management Company has approved cash dividend of 11.10% of the par value for the year.
+The Board of Directors of the Management Company has approved cash dividend of 7.61% of opening ex-NAV (7.10% of the par value) during the year.

 Taxation

 As the above cash dividend is more than 90% of the income earned during the year, excluding realized and unrealized capital gains on investments, the Fund is not subject to tax under Clause 99 of the Part I of the Second Schedule of the Income Tax Ordinance, 2001.